V. Narayana Rao

-Vakkaleri Narayana Rao (21 December 1921 – 13 August 2009) was an Indian defence scientist and one of the pioneers of Electronic Warfare in India.
-He was a former director of the Defence Electronics Research Laboratory, Hyderabad.
-The Government of India awarded him the fourth highest Indian civilian honour of Padma Shri in 1982.
+Vakkaleri Narayana Rao (20 December 1921 – 13 August 2009) was an Indian defence scientist and radar technologist who was among the earliest developers of electronic warfare capabilities in India.
+He served as the first and founding Director of the Defence Electronics Research Laboratory (DLRL), Hyderabad, from its establishment in 1962 until his retirement at the end of 1981.
+He was also a Lecturer in Radar Technology at the Indian Institute of Science (IISc), Bangalore, where he established the institute's Radar Laboratory.
+The Government of India awarded him the fourth highest Indian civilian honour of Padma Shri in 1982, in the Science & Engineering category.